BishoySedra/ecommerce-system-java/README.md

-# 🛒 Fawry Rise E-Commerce System – Internship Challenge
+# 🛒 E-Commerce System

-A console-based Java implementation of an e-commerce system designed as part of the **Fawry Rise Quantum Internship Full Stack Development Challenge**.
+A console-based Java implementation of an e-commerce system.
 This project demonstrates strong object-oriented design, and error handling.

 ---

 ## 🚀 Features

 - 🧾 **Product Management**
-  - Shippable and Expired product types
+  - Perishable and Non-Perishable product types
   - Shipping-required and digital products
   - Expiry tracking, weight, and stock management